 If you want more advice with dealing with, or preventing back pain, then an excellent resource is the back care helpline at backcare.org.uk.
-And finally if you would like to put a question to our panel of experts or just make a comment about the programme, then please do so via our blog, message board, email, Facebook, Twitter or even pen and paper, in which case the address you need to write to is [see Contact Details below].
+And finally if you would like to put a question to our panel of experts or just make a comment about the programme, then please do so via our blog, message board, email, Facebook, Twitter or even pen and paper.
 All this information is on our website at painconcern.org.uk where you can also download all the past editions of Airing Pain.

 We will end this edition with some advice from Phil Sizer of Pain Association Scotland for those being diagnosed with chronic pain but are at a loss on what to do next.